RoshaniSPatil/ImageResize/README.md

 1.http://localhost:8080/resize/images/image1?imagetype=Original
 2.http://localhost:8080/resize/images/image1?imagetype=Optimized

+Note:Please refrresh the filesystem to view stored image in project after run.

 ## Architechture
 Depending on the image type in the request the ImageHandler fetches the image from the file system else ResizeImage resizes the image.